YourBr0ther/pokenavi/README.md

 ### Frontend Development
 * Default to No Pokemon on boot
-* Pokemon selector
 * Comment the HTML

-### PkmnSheet
-* Create a nodeJS script to create a generic Pokemon
-* Use ChatGPT to get Traits off of the Pokedex entries

 ### Conscious Bot Creation [PokeCORE]
 * Brain [Parent]